Debojit-D/Course-Projects-ME-206-Statics-and-Dynamics/README.md

    MATLAB code is provided for analyzing the data from each experiment.
 Follow the instructions in each `README.md` file to set up the required environment and execute the code.

 ---

+## A Note on Plagiarism

+As a senior who has taken the ME 206 Statics and Dynamics course at IIT Gandhinagar, I want to remind fellow students to be mindful of the importance of academic integrity.
+While I’ve shared these projects and resources to help others, it's essential that you do not copy or plagiarize this work when submitting your own assignments.

+Please remember to adhere to the plagiarism policy of the course, and ensure that any work you submit is your own.
+Referencing and learning from shared resources is encouraged, but make sure to do so responsibly by citing appropriately and contributing your own original ideas.
+This applies not only to ME 206 but to all your courses at IITGN.

+Let’s all maintain the high standards of academic honesty and encourage a culture of integrity!